bazelbuild/bazel/site/docs/platforms-intro.md

 1. Existing projects must be migrated. `select()`s and [transitions](skylark/config.html#user-defined-transitions) also have to be migrated.
 This is the biggest challenge.
-It's particularly challenging for multi-language projects (which will fail if *all* languages can't read `--platforms`).
+It's particularly challenging for multi-language projects (which may fail if *all* languages can't read `--platforms`).

 If you're designing a new rule set, we *strongly* recommend you support